 The NBER Monetary Economics Program

-Researchers in the NBER's Program in Monetary Economics contribute to our understanding of monetary economics by conducting empirical and theoretical studies of a wide range of subjects within the broad field of monetary economics.
-These studies are issued as NBER Working Papers, and presented and discussed at regular meetings of the program and at special NBER conferences devoted to particular subjects related to monetary policy.
-The studies are subsequently published in NBER volumes and in academic journals.
+Researchers in the NBER's Program in Monetary Economics contribute to our understanding of issues in monetary policy and macroeconomics by conducting empirical and theoretical studies of a wide range of subjects.
+These studies are issued as NBER Working Papers, and are presented and discussed at regular meetings of the program and at special NBER conferences devoted to particular subjects related to monetary policy.
+The studies are subsequently published in academic journals and in NBER volumes.

 The Zero Lower Bound on Nominal Interest Rates